Effective July 25, 2013

 (1) A log showing the type of activity claimed, sponsoring organization, location, duration, instructor's or speaker's name, and PDH credits earned.

 (2) Attendance verification records in the form of completion certificates, or other approved documentation supporting evidence of attendance.
 Documentation which does not support evidence of actual attendance will not be accepted for audit purposes.

 (b) Records must be maintained for a period of five (5) years and copies may be requested by the Board for audit verification purposes.

 Renewal applications will require the completion of a continuing education form specified by the Board outlining PDH's claimed.
-The licensee must supply sufficient detail on the form to permit audit verification, must certify and sign the continuing education form, and submit with the renewal application and fee.
+The licensee must supply sufficient detail on the form to permit audit verification, must certify and sign the continuing education form, and keep in their files for audit verification purposes.

-If a licensee fails to provide a log form showing 30 PDH's per biennial renewal period by their expiration date the license will not be renewed.
+If a licensee fails to certify completion of 30 PDH's per biennial renewal period by their expiration date the license will not be renewed.
 If the Board disallows claimed PDH's during an audit, the licensee shall have 120 days after notification to substantiate the original claim or to earn other credit to meet the minimum requirement.
 Failure to comply with an audit is a violation of Board Rules and may lead to disciplinary action.

 A licensee may bring an inactive license to active status by obtaining all delinquent PDH's.
 However, if the total number required to become current exceeds 30, then 30 shall be the maximum number required.

 For an individual licensed both as an engineer and surveyor, the number of PDH’s required shall remain 30 per biennial renewal period, at least 1/3 of which shall be obtained in each profession.